Pradetto/Self-Taught-Programmer-No-Technical-Background/README.md

 - Just know if you are like me this was really hard to learn and I felt like quitting multiple times but I stuck with it and it was totally worth it.
 Just know if you are in a rut or stuck try changing how you are learning the Data Strucutre or Algoirthm i.e. Books vs Videos vs Youtube vs Courses Trail and Error and you will get it I promise.

 ### My Flashcard Deck
 Highly recommend for anyone who is studying for DSA interviews.
 This is why I was originally creating this post to share it with others.
+See attached file in repository.

 ### Leetcode
 It is recommended to study leetcode by category.
 Tons of great resources to recommend what questions to study.
 I recommend a list developed by a FB egineer that covers every topic an interview should have. https://leetcode.com/discuss/general-discussion/460599/blind-75-leetcode-questions